innocenzi/tailwindcss-theming/readme.md

 Please note that IE11 [doesn't support CSS custom properties](https://caniuse.com/#feat=css-variables).
 You can still have partial support for IE11 by using the [PostCSS custom properties plugin](https://github.com/postcss/postcss-custom-properties).

-You won't be able to change theme at runtime, but at least your main and  theme will work flawlessly.
+You won't be able to change theme at runtime, but at least your main will work flawlessly.

 <p align="center">
     <br />